NLESC-quantum/rascil/rascil-docker/README.md

 - rascil-notebook: Supports running jupyter notebook
 - rascil-imaging-qa: Runs the Continuum Imaging QA tool

-## Quick start
+## Automatic publishing

+The docker images are automatically built by the CI pipeline.
+The `latest` versions are pushed to the Central Artifact Repository upon merge to the master branch, while the release version (tagged with the RASCIL version number) are pushed when a commit tag is pushed to the repository

+## Build, push, and tag a set of Dockerfiles

+If you want to build an image yourself, follow these steps:

 - `cd` into one of the subdirectories
-- Update the version in the release file, before building and pushing the image
 - Build the image with `make build`

+Other useful make commands :

-- Push the image to a docker registry `make push`
+- `push` pushes the images to the docker registry
-- To push the `:latest` tag use `make push_latest`
+- `push_latest` pushes the `:latest` tag
-- To push a version tag without the git SHA use `make push_version`
+- `push_version` pushes a version tag without the git SHA

-## Build, push, and tag a set of Dockerfiles
+Useful make commands that can be run from the `rascil-docker` directory:

-- `build_all` builds, tags, and pushes all the images
+- `build_all` builds, and tags as latest, all the images
 - `rm_all` removes all the images
 - `ls_all` lists all the images

 ## Test the images

-The rascil-docker/Makefile contains commands for testing all the images.
+The `rascil-docker/Makefile` contains commands for testing all the images.
 These write results into the host /tmp area.
 For docker:

 - make test_base
 - make test_full